orviwan/OpenGlassesFirmware/blueprint.md

 This ensures that the device returns to a clean and predictable state, ready for the next client connection.

+## Camera Management
+- **Stable Initialization**: The camera is initialized once upon the first photo request and remains powered on to ensure stability and quick capture times.
+It is only de-initialized when the BLE client disconnects, saving power.
+- **Deadlock Prevention**: Camera access is managed by a mutex, and the code structure has been revised to prevent deadlocks that could previously occur during buffer release and de-initialization, ensuring reliable operation.
+- **VGA Resolution**: The camera operates at SVGA (800x600) resolution with JPEG compression for a balance of detail and file size.

 ## Power Management
 The firmware implements several power-saving features to maximize battery life:
 - **Deep Sleep Cycle:** To conserve power, if the device remains disconnected for 10 seconds, it enters a deep sleep mode for 10 seconds.
 After waking, it will advertise for 10 seconds, waiting for a new connection.
 This cycle repeats to balance power saving and availability.